• Welcome

 If we accept the inevitability - and in fact the desirability of having all our music on computer, the next logistic issue is the location of this relative to our system.
 For many reasons it will be possible that you'll have these separated so the big question is the transmission and control of music.

 In many ways, it's the iPod Touch, iPhone and and iPad which really make things happen.
-As control devices they render every other remote system obsolete either with Apples 'remote' ap for controlling iTunes or the Sonos controller program.
+As control devices they render every other remote system obsolete with Apples 'remote' ap for controlling iTunes.
 The last piece in the puzzle is getting music off these devices.
 Again, it's a piece of perfect timing with another game changing component - the new Cambridge Audio iD100 digital dock.
 This pulls a high quality digital feed directly out of the iPod/phone/pad which we can feed into the HDP.
 Only a year ago we'd have been looking at a much more costly solution that didn't come near this.

 As a simple system there is nothing we can see out there that even comes close.